-John Perkins Construction completed a partial refurbishment of a ‘live’ student accommodation block, Culver House, in Bristol City Centre, creating additional study and recreational space for the residents, plus a new reception area and staff welfare facilities.
+John Perkins Construction carried out Phase 1 of the refurbishment of a ‘live’ student accommodation block, Culver House, in Bristol City Centre, creating additional study and recreational space for the residents, plus a new reception area and staff welfare facilities.

 Working for Capitol Students, in collaboration with architect Fletcher Joseph Associates, the refurbishment was carried out over three floors.
 This included extensive structural alterations to form new stairwells in the basement.
 Root-and-branch mechanical and electrical (M&E) upgrades were also required to facilitate the building’s new layout.